When I was a kid, I wanted to become an actor. Everyone told me it was packed with competition, but I didn’t care and took action.

 What I found out is that few people are as serious as they pretend they are.

-As a result, real competition is not nearly as big as you think it is.
+As a result, real competition is not as big as you think it is.

 A Lot of Candidates Does Not Mean a Lot of Contenders

 I partnered with a random guy to do the exam.
-In all fairness, he wasn’t really good.
-He didn’t get in, and me neither.
+He didn’t get in, and neither did I.

 A few years later, I met him at the avant-premiere of a movie I had played into.